Turbo Takeaways

 Teresa Dodson, debt expert and founder of Greenbacks Consulting, believes debt settlement can be an effective option for senior consumers.
 “Most seniors, depending on their financial situation, just need to worry about housing, food, and medical bills.
 If they become unable to afford paying credit card bills and have trouble keeping up with the basic necessities, debt settlement is a great option,” Dodson shares.

-If you’re six months past due on your credit cards and don’t think you can continue making debt payments, settling your debt can be worth considering.
+If you’re six months past due on your credit cards and struggling to keep up with debt payments, settling your debt can be a viable strategy.

 4. Look for Government Assistance Programs for Seniors

-For example, you may qualify for food allowance, grocery stimulus, or SNAP benefits, which will allow you to reduce your grocery expenses.
+For example, you may qualify for food allowance, grocery stimulus, or SNAP benefits, which allows you to reduce your grocery expenses.
 You may also be eligible for Medicare programs, which can bring down your healthcare expenses.

 5. Get Help From Non-Profit Organizations

-You may also be able to get ongoing financial help through nonprofit credit counseling agencies and organizations like Financial Empowerment Centers.
-You can find an FEC center in your entre to receive free financial counseling.
+You can also get ongoing financial help through nonprofit credit counseling agencies and organizations like Financial Empowerment Centers.
+You can find an FEC center in your area to receive free financial counseling.

 Qualified counselors can help review your budget, prioritize your financial obligations, and pay off your debts.
-This can be a great first step in paying off seniors’ credit card debt.
+This can be a helpful first step in tackling credit card debt.

 How To Avoid Credit Card Debt as a Senior